OLG-MAN/project101-tf-eks-jenkins/README.md

 * Jenkins creating pod agents when CI/CD pipeline start and destroy it when pipeline finish.
 * In pipeline we build container from app in repo push it to docker hub and after delpoy to EKS cluster.

-## Prepairing proccess.
-Run and configure aws-cli container, install need tools for wsl and tools for k8s cluster.
+### Prepairing proccess.
+Run and configure aws-cli container, install need tools for wsl and k8s cluster.

 ### Run Amazon CLI and conigure it.